adamsky/bigworlds/lib/ARCHITECTURE.md

 Bigworlds runtime builds directly on the tokio runtime, spawning separate tasks representing different parts of a bigworlds system.

-One part of the system spawned as a separate task is the `processor`.
+One part of the system spawned as a separate task is the `behavior`.
 That's basically a free-form task running on the tokio runtime.
-Each processor unit is a separate task performing read/write operations asynchronously, no matter if they're performed locally or remotely (though the system is constantly optimizing to maximize the number of local operations).
+Each behavior unit is a separate task performing read/write operations asynchronously, no matter if they're performed locally or remotely (though the system is constantly optimizing to maximize the number of local operations).
 Processing can optionally be synchronized with simulation-wide events.

-Spawning a processor task is the most direct way of introducing logic into a bigworlds system.
+Spawning a behavior task is the most direct way of introducing logic into a bigworlds system.
 These tasks can be defined as part of an overall program using bigworlds library, or they can be loaded dynamically onto existing bigworlds systems.
 Since it's not exactly safe in situations where hardware is shared, we definitely want to have a way to sandbox user provided logic.

 For this we need a slightly more abstract `machine`.
-Machine is a processor executing a set of predefined instructions in a certain manner, like a virtual machine.
+Machine is a behavior executing a set of predefined instructions in a certain manner, like a virtual machine.
 With it's basic support for event-triggered state changes, it can also resemble a state machine.